Walking with White Rhinos in the Mosi-Oa-Tunya National Park, Zambia

 Decades of hunting and poaching had almost wiped out the White Rhino population.

-In 2007, 4 White Rhinos were brought from South Africa to the Mosi-Oa-Tunya National Park here in Zambia.
+In 2007, four White Rhinos were brought from South Africa to the Mosi-Oa-Tunya National Park here in Zambia.

 Anti-poaching park Rangers patrol the park 24/7.
 Ours was in contact with the others, and White Rhinos had been sighted in another part of the park.

-So we drove for 20 minutes (the park is 26mile²), and were rewarded with our first sighting of the White Rhino.
+So we drove for 20 minutes (the park is 26 sq. miles), and we were rewarded with our first sighting of the White Rhino.

 herd of elephants at the Mosi-Oa-Tunya National Park, Zambia